 Nuclear Command Authority (NCA)

 The National Security Advisor gives the inputs to the Political Council, which authorities a nuclear attack when deemed necessary.
-This mechanism of Political Council being advised by Executive Council and letting the “nuclear button remain with PM” was implemented to ensure that Indian nukes remain firmly in civilian control and that there exists a sophisticated Command and Control (C2) mechanism to prevent their accidental or unauthorised use.
+This mechanism of the Political Council is advised by the Executive Council and letting the “nuclear button remain with PM” was implemented to ensure that Indian nukes remain firmly in civilian control and that there exists a sophisticated Command and Control (C2) mechanism to prevent their accidental or unauthorized use.

 Strategic Nuclear Command or Strategic Forces Command

-The directives of the NCA are to be operationalised by the Strategic Forces Command under the control of a Commander-in-Chief of the rank of Air Marshal (or its equivalent) in charge of the management and administration of the tactical and strategic nuclear forces.
+The directives of the NCA are to be operationalized by the Strategic Forces Command under the control of a Commander-in-Chief of the rank of Air Marshal (or its equivalent) in charge of the management and administration of the tactical and strategic nuclear forces.
 (So as it is clear, Strategic Nuclear Command is the implementing agency of the nuclear decision.)

 National Security Council (NSC) of India

-The National Security Council (NSC) of India is the apex agency looking into the country’s political, economic, energy and strategic security concerns.
-(Please note that NSC has roles beyond nuclear deterrence.
+The National Security Council (NSC) of India is the apex agency looking into the country’s political, economic, energy, and strategic security concerns.
+(Please note that the NSC has roles beyond nuclear deterrence.

 How does Nuclear Deterrence Work in India?

-Strategic Nuclear Command.
-Strategic Nuclear Command posses all major nuclear arsenals, and it is the agency responsible for executing a nuclear retaliation.
+Strategic Nuclear Command possesses all major nuclear arsenals, and it is the agency responsible for executing a nuclear retaliation.
 SNC requires approval from NCA for any nuclear action.
 Recent estimates suggest that India has between 90 and 110 nuclear weapons.

 - From Air: Nuclear bombs from Dassault Mirage 2000s and SEPECAT Jaguars.
 (Free-falling and un-guided method).